S= Carnavage, Litham, Devast>>LELAHEL [REDA]>>Carnavage, Devast

 Formed in Algeria in 2010 by Lelahel the boys from Algiers bashed out a demo called Al Intihar (‘suicide’) in 2012.
 In 2013 the band played in France at the Skull Krusher Death Fest.
 Several other European shows were also performed.
 Horror Pain Gore Death Productions had Lelahell signed to its roster and issued the full-length album Al Insane...
 The (Re)Birth Of Abderrahmane.
 It was mixed and mastered by Ivan of Anthropocide Studio (Abominable Putridity and Aborted Fetus).
 The band played at the Malta Death Fest III Open Air - 2014.
 Algerian metal documentary Highway To Lelahell was a 52-minute documentary tracing the career of Redouane Aouameur, the “emblematic character of the Algerian metal scene.”

 Algerian trio Lelahell’s new album Alif was slated as the group’s second full-length album and third release since the band’s formation in 2010.
 The band was set to record at Hertz Studio in Poland under the guidance of producers the Wieslawscy brothers.
 To this end the band had a crowdfunding campaign.
 Following an Indiegogo fundraising period Lelahell was in studio in the summer of 2016 recording an album called Alif.
-Hannes Grossmann (HATE Eternal, Necrophagist, etc.) was on session drums.
+Hannes Grossmann (Hate Eternal, Necrophagist, etc.) was on session drums.
+Lelahell announced a European tour for May 2017 and a new session drummer, Mac Dzierzon of Centaurus-A and Dew-Scented.

 LELAHELL - AL INTIHAR